yahoo/elide/elide-standalone/README.md

 ### Setup a Database (MySQL)

 In our example, we will suggest your create a MySQL database called `elide` that is accessible to the user `elide` with password `elide123`.

-> **NOTE:** For the _quickest_ setup possible, enable `demoMode=true` in your `elide-settings.properties` to use the in-memory datastore instead of MySQL and Hibernate.
-This datastore does not currently support all Elide functionality (i.e. sorting, pagination, filtering), but it does support other basic functionality so you can see Elide in action.

 ### Create the Model